ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 ## Diagnostic Tool For ClickHouse

-It is a gift from Yandex Cloud team.
-They have a tool to collect a report about ClickHouse instance to provide all the needed information for support.
+It is a gift from the Yandex Cloud team.
+They have a tool to collect a report about ClickHouse instances to provide all the needed information for support.
 They decided to contribute this tool to open-source!

 You can find the tool here: [utils/clickhouse-diagnostics](https://github.com/ClickHouse/ClickHouse/tree/master/ utils/clickhouse-diagnostics)